-It was briefly mentioned in Foundations of Prophecy and Three Schools of Thought that there are many instances in which a prophecy has two fulfillments: one immediate and one long-term.
+There are many instances in which a prophecy has two fulfillments: one immediate and one long-term.
 The immediate fulfillment is usually a type of the ultimate fulfillment, and stops short of being a complete fulfillment.
 This can sometimes cause confusion when it’s not understood.
 A fulfillment that serves as a type can be mistaken for the ultimate (antitype) fulfillment, and wrong doctrines as well as bitter disappointment can result.

 One prominent example is the prophecies God told David about his seed sitting on his throne forever.

 While the immediate fulfillment of II Samuel 7:12 was in David's son Solomon, like many